johe123qwe/github-trending/README.md

 ## C#

+* 【2024-11-18】[ncalc / ncalc](https://github.com/ncalc/ncalc) - NCalc is a fast and lightweight expression evaluator library for .NET, designed for flexibility and high performance.
+It supports a wide range of mathematical and logical operations.
 * 【2024-11-14】[CommunityToolkit / Aspire](https://github.com/CommunityToolkit/Aspire) - A community project with additional components and extensions for .NET Aspire
 * 【2024-11-11】[countincognito / Zametek.ProjectPlan](https://github.com/countincognito/Zametek.ProjectPlan) - A basic desktop alternative to Microsoft Project to help automate project design.
 * 【2024-11-04】[DanielKote / Foreman2](https://github.com/DanielKote/Foreman2) - Visual planning tool for Factorio